-LF of 49% may be offered to any applicant for eligible construction costs necessary to replace the privately owned portions of lead service lines in qualifying DAC census tracts within their service area.
-Qualifying census tracts are determined by the Census Tract-Based SA Tool (see Appendix A - Disadvantaged Communities (DAC)).
+- (1) LF of 49% may be offered to DAC borrowers for eligible construction costs necessary to replace full lead service lines anywhere within their service area. - (2) LF of 49% may be offered to non-DAC borrowers for eligible construction costs necessary to replace full lead service lines in qualifying DAC census tracts within their service area.
+Qualifying census tracts are determined by the Census Tract-Based SA Tool (see Appendix A Disadvantaged Communities (DAC)).
 Eligible project costs and project readiness are described in the IUP in section D. SFY 2025 Program Activities to be Supported.